astorDev/seege/dictionary/article/index.md

 # How C# Dictionary Actually Work

 `Dictionary<TKey, TValue>` is a very popular data structure in C# and a popular choice for interview questions.
 I've used `Dictionary` a billion times and I was pretty sure I understand how they work.
-However, when I delve even deeper into them and checked out the actual code I've figured out they work even better than I thought (and perhaps you, too).
+However, when I delve even deeper into them and check out the actual code I've figured out they work even better than I thought (and perhaps you, too).
 In this article, we'll make a deep dive together and even write our own educational replica of the dictionary.
 So join me and let's get going!

 > Or just straight to the [Finale](#wrapping-up) for a short summary of the findings of this article!